Frequently asked questions for business

 Managing your account

-I've heard I can provide my meter readings by photo.
-How does this work?
+Can I provide my meter readings by sending a photo?

 We have proudly launched the latest version of our EDF Energy app, with a UK first – photo meter readings.
 The introduction of photo meter readings to the app underlines our commitment to simplicity and better customer service.
 In this latest update, we have dramatically improved the meter reading experience for thousands of customers, by allowing you to take and submit photos of your meters.
 No longer does a customer have to try to understand or interpret what a meter is telling them.
 All they need to do is take a picture of the meter and submit it – we'll do the rest.